hanalysis/clipseq/README.md

 To see the the results of a test run with a full size dataset refer to the [results](https://nf-co.re/clipseq/results) tab on the nf-core website pipeline page.
 For more details about the output files and reports, please refer to the [output documentation](https://nf-co.re/clipseq/output).

+## A note on paired-end reads

+The pipeline currently does not support paired-end reads, as in our experience alignment using both reads when available doesn't improve analysis of CLIP data.
+When recieving CLIP data sequenced paired-end, we recommend running the pipeline with the read containing the crosslink and ensuring the crosslink_position parameter is set appropriately.
+If you have evidence to the contrary please do get in touch and let us know, or if you are working on a new variant protocol where paired-end alignment is important please do reach out.

 ## Credits